 What is the meaning of weasel coffee?

 Coffee that has been blended with weasel droppings is known as weasel coffee.
-When a weasel eats a coffee berry, the outer shell is released, leaving only the flesh and seeds inside.
+The outer shell is released when a weasel eats a coffee berry, leaving only the flesh and seeds inside.
 The ferret, however, will be evacuated since it is unable to digest the coffee beans.

 Weasel coffee has a smooth flavor, and the sour taste of the coffee beans will be much milder than the original beans, making the taste unique and delightful.